-Cuomo: I don’t have personal political talks with Trump
+Cuomo disputes Trump story about 2020 election promise

 ALBANY, N.Y.
-(AP) — Andrew Cuomo says he doesn’t have “personal political conversations” with Donald Trump, a day after the president said New York’s Democratic governor told him he wouldn’t challenge him for the White House in 2020.
+(AP) — New York Gov. Andrew Cuomo is disputing President Donald Trump’s story that Cuomo called him and promised not to challenge him for the White House in 2020.

-Cuomo told reporters on Tuesday that he remains focused on running for re-election.
-He detailed his many political disagreements with the president and said he and Trump have spoken about policy.
+Cuomo told reporters on Tuesday that he doesn’t have “personal political conversations” with the president and said he’s now focused on winning re-election.

-He stopped short of fully refuting Trump’s account, but a spokesman later said Cuomo’s comments were meant as a denial.
+Cuomo said he and Trump have spoken about policy, and listed several areas in which he and Trump disagree.

 At a fundraiser Monday in upstate New York, Trump said that Cuomo once called him and promised that he wouldn’t run against him.
+Trump said that anyone who runs against him “suffers,” and that that’s “the way it should be.”

 Most Read Nation & World Stories